carlosfranzreb/myclimbz/README.md

 # myclimbz developer guide

-This guide is for developers: how to run and develop the app.
+This guide is for developers.
+It explains how to run and develop the app.
 If you are interested in contributing, please have a look at the issues.
 For big features, please write on the issue page first, before starting to work on them!

 If you want to host the app yourself, I described my deployment in `DEPLOY.md`.